FA writes to Elliott over red flare

 BBC Sport has approached Liverpool for comment.

-Elliott, who joined the club from Fulham in 2019, converted his penalty as Liverpool beat Chelsea 11-10 in the shoot-out.
+Elliott, who joined the club from Fulham in 2019, converted his penalty as Liverpool beat Chelsea 11-10 in the shootout.

 - Our coverage of Liverpool is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment